Notty98/project-blockchain-decentraland/README.md

 * dataset: the files given that contains information of decentraland's transactions
 * models: the models used to approximate the price of NFTs
 * utils: the script that searches the best value for xgboost's parameters, in order to maximixe the r2 accuracy and minimize the mean absolute error
+* report: a pdf file of the report on work done

 ### Run the script